cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - organization_code - (Required) Organization's entry point, i.e. \<entry_point\>.cloud.ca
 - name - (Required) Name of environment to be created.
 Must be lower case, contain alphanumeric charaters, underscores or dashes
 - description - (Required) Description for the environment
-- admin_role_users - (Optional) List of users that will be given the Environment Admin role
+- admin_role - (Optional) List of users that will be given the Environment Admin role
-- user_role_users - (Optional) List of users that will be given the User role
+- user_role - (Optional) List of users that will be given the User role
-- read_only_role_users - (Optional) List of users that will be given the Read-only role
+- read_only_role - (Optional) List of users that will be given the Read-only role

 ###Attribute Reference
 - id - ID of the environment.